grafana/loki/docs/sources/query/logcli/logcli-tutorial.md

 ## Setup

-To get started, we need to clone the [Alloy Scenario](https://github.com/grafana/alloy-scenarios) repository and spin up the mail-house example:
+To get started, we need to clone the [Alloy Scenario](https://github.com/grafana/alloy-scenarios) repository and start the mail-house example:

 1. Clone the repository:
     ```bash
     git clone https://github.com/grafana/alloy-scenarios.git
     ```
-1. Spin up the mail-house example:
+1. Start the mail-house example:
     ```bash
     docker compose -f alloy-scenarios/mail-house/docker-compose.yml up -d
     ```

-This will start the mail-house example and expose the Loki instance on [`http://localhost:3100`](http://localhost:3100).
-We have also included a Grafana instance to verify the LogCLI results which can be accessed on [`http://localhost:3000`](http://localhost:3000).
+This will start the mail-house example and expose the Loki instance at [`http://localhost:3100`](http://localhost:3100).
+We have also included a Grafana instance to verify the LogCLI results which can be accessed at [`http://localhost:3000`](http://localhost:3000).

 ### Connecting LogCLI to Loki